AnnaWu23/Fullstack-Practice/Registration_Form/README.md

 ## Project Overview

-This project demonstrates a responsive and interactive registration form built with HTML5 and CSS.
-The form was created as part of a web development assignment focusing on form elements, validation, and styling.
+This is a registration form project built with HTML5 and CSS.
+The project focuses on the basic implementation of form elements and styling.

 ## Features